 The Writing Center @ MSU offers several workshops to support faculty, students, and the community.
 Take a look at the catalog below to find which workshops best support your needs.

-For more information about workshops and to discuss potential collaborations, please email our Workshop Coordinator, Amanda Hawk at firstname.lastname@example.org.
+Please fill out our Google Form to request a workshop for your class.
+For more information about workshops and to discuss potential collaborations, please email our Workshop Coordinator, Katie Filion at email@example.com.

 Introduction to The Writing Center

 This short workshop provides a quick overview of the center, describing who we are, what we offer, and what clients should expect during consultations.
 Specifically, presenters discuss our range of services, such as our one-on-one consultations and different writing groups, as well as the process of scheduling appointments.

 This workshop introduces participants to the varied ways people approach writing, debunking the notion that everyone’s writing process adheres to a strictly linear and clear path.
 As part of this workshop, presenters ask participants to map their writing process, considering how and when they write best.
 The goal of this workshop is to build participants’ awareness of their own process in the hopes that reflecting and visualizing on their process will offer them insight into how they can best set themselves up to write in the future.

 Framing Feedback Workshop (previously called Peer Review/Response)

 This workshop outlines strategies people can use to provide others generative feedback on works-in-progress.
 As part of this workshop, presenters describe and define peer review/response and use examples to illustrate the difference between generative feedback and destructive criticism.
 This workshop concludes with additional resources to aid people in providing feedback to others either in on-on-one settings or in small groups.